hrHVN/Andreas_Nesheim_DAB_CourseAssignment_OKT22FT_Noroff/README.md

 # DAB - Course Assignment 1
+This repository is the Course Assignment for the subject "Databases" at Noroff Vocational School.
+This file was required to have som "instructions" and all MySQL queries was to be written here.
+The project it self utelize Sequelize, an ORM-system for Javascript servers.

+Furthermore the Project has an "MVC" layout, where Controller is known as Roues.

-# Application Installation and Usage Instructions
+## Application Installation and Usage Instructions

-# Environment Variables
+## Environment Variables
 DB_HOST = [URI_to_Databse]
 DB_USER = [USER]
 DB_PASSWORD = [PASSWORD]
 DB_DB = [DATABASE_NAME]

-# Additional Libraries/Packages
+## Additional Libraries/Packages
 "mysql": "^2.18.1"
 "nodemon": "^2.0.22"
 "passport": "^0.6.0"